Design, Environment

 Based on my own measurements, a typical pint-size beer can contains about 15 grams of pure aluminum.
 But the label and its adhesive (also plastic) weighs about 3 grams — thus, cans that have labels are not pure aluminum, but about 17% plastic.

 Why in the world would a beer producer feel the need to label its aluminum cans with a vinyl label?
-I keep hearing that vinyl is coming back, which is great for fans of Dion, but this is ridiculous.
+I keep hearing that vinyl is making a comeback, which is great for fans of Dion, but this is ridiculous.

 They’re running out of beer names

 I did some research into this question, and the answer comes down to (as we might have guessed): market forces.
-More suprisingly, it’s the craft beer industry that is leading the retreat.
+More surprisingly, it’s the craft beer industry that is leading the retreat.

 Until recently, there was no real difficulty packaging beer from even some of the smallest breweries.
 Just like large brewers, those that produced very small volumes of beer could easily buy glass bottles in bulk from any of several vendors, and label them with inexpensive paper labels.
 They still can, and many do.
 But others prefer to package in cans instead, because they’re more popular with consumers — although it requires a larger production run to justify the cost of screen-printing a large order of custom-printed cans.
 At the same time, brewers have exuberantly expanded the number of brands and varieties that they bring to market, meaning that the average bottling run has gradually become smaller and smaller.